MateusGabrielBB/fullstack-test-insider-trading-reports/README.md

   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 # How to use the API
-To get the insider trading transactions data, you need to make a request to the endpoint `http://localhost:4000/api/company/{company_name}/insider-trading-data`.
+To get insider trading transactions data, it's necessary to make a request to the endpoint `http://localhost:4000/api/company/{company_name}/insider-trading-data`.
-Currently, to get a response from the API, the path parameter `{company_name}` must be equal to the company names in this [file](https://www.sec.gov/files/company_tickers_exchange.json) (in the file the field is called `"name"`).
+Currently, to get a response from the API, the path parameter `{company_name}` must be equal to the company name in this [file](https://www.sec.gov/files/company_tickers_exchange.json).

 If the request have a valid company name, the response should be something like:
 ```